-8 Best Push-Ups for a Bigger Chest
+Upper Body Workouts: 8 Best Push-Ups for Bigger Chest Muscles

 It’s hard not to think of push-ups when we think of training with your own body weight.
 And for good reason.
 The push-up is one of the most effective bodyweight exercises.
-It not only works your chest, but also your triceps and your deltoids.
+It not only works your chest muscles, but also your triceps and your deltoids.
 Plus, it strengthens your entire core.
 And to a certain extent, it even works your glutes, quads and small stabilizing muscles in your upper back.

 How to do push-ups right:

 - Place your hands directly below your shoulders

 - Keep your head, back and buttocks in a straight line

 - Extend your legs so the weight is on your toes

 - Pull your shoulder blades down and back

 - Lower your body in a controlled manner until your elbows are at a 90 degree angle

 - Keep your elbows tucked in close to your body